reissbaker/st4t3/README.md

 # st4t3

-An ultra-simple, tiny, typesafe state machine library designed to handle large state graphs for latency-sensitive applications.
+An ultra-simple, tiny-but-powerful, typesafe state machine library designed to handle large state graphs for latency-sensitive applications.
 It requires minimal memory allocations, and allows you to break large state machines into many files rather than forcing you to define the machine entirely in one file to get full type safety.
 There are no runtime dependencies and the code is <150 lines of TypeScript, excluding comments.

 * [Development](#development)
 * [Getting started](#getting-started)